 Halifax, Nova Scotia.
 I wasn’t quite sure what to expect.
 The overwhelming feedback I received from friends who’ve been there was positive.
 “Ahhh, Halifax (map) is like Vancouver but on the Atlantic coast, without the mountains and a lot more British”, was a remark that stuck.
-Well, I soon discovered that Halifax is a lot more than that, and the only similarity with Vancouver I could see was the harbour (Halifax has a stunning location at the edge of one of the largest natural harbours in the world).
+Well, I soon discovered that Halifax is a lot more than that, and the only similarity with Vancouver I could see was the harbour and the Halifax Waterfront (Halifax has a stunning location at the edge of one of the largest natural harbours in the world).
 Halifax definitely has a very British feel – from the fortress on Citadel Hill to the many pubs and the historic Victorian era buildings – but as I soon discovered, simply calling it ‘British’ doesn’t do the city much justice.
 Halifax has a lovely cosmopolitan vibe that stems from the many immigrants from around the world who have settled in the city throughout the city’s colourful history.

 Halifax owes much of its history to its strategic harbour so when I arrived, one of the first things I did was head down to the Halifax Waterfront to get my first ‘taste’ of the city.
 The harbour was the scene of numerous wars between the British, the French and indigenous Mi’kmaq people.
 It also played an important role in the American Revolution and the Napoleonic Wars and was the site of the Halifax Explosion of 1917, the second-biggest man-made explosion (after the Horoshima nuclear bomb), when a French munitions ship collided with a Norwegian ship in the harbour.
 The resulting explosion caused a tsunami in the harbour and flattened large parts of the city, killing about 2,000 people.